xbreid/pixabay-feed/README.md

 ### Production Deployments
 Due to time constraints, this projects doesn't have much set up for an optimized production environment.
 Currently the site is hosted using Vite's Preview functionality which is not meant for a scalable production environment.

+### Material UI
+I really only like to use Material UI when it's for rapid prototyping, but felt the need to use it to meet my goals for this project.
+Tradeoffs come with this, like having to use their inline JSX styling, and their bundle is rather large and bloated.

+### Polished Authentication
+Due to time constraints, I didn't have much time to polish authentication, by blacklisting JWTs when they expire, and remembering the user after they login/signup.

 ### Testing
 <a name="testing"/>